egovernment/egovernment.github.io/_documentation/installation/deployment.markdown

 ## Root level Administrator

-Current server adminstration at _root_ level is handled by: Mariusz Nowak
+Current server administration at _root_ level is handled by: Mariusz Nowak

 Any changes that require root access (new accounts, configuration of new domains for eRegistrations apps deployment) should be directed to above person.